harryharrold/performance/FullText.md

 It doesn't even articulate the complexity within a customer organisation: within the customers' departments, their internal politics, their varied opinions.
 Even within a "customer" organisation, you are in a multi-party world.
 If you squint, and you are an external agency, and you have a strong product owner in the customer it's close.
 Maybe it's simply that, actually. maybe it's the sordid commercial accent on customer, and those in that world have a more sophisticated view of what a customer might be than we do.
 It's that assumption of supplierness where many more business are now than were in 2001 beginning to  understand themselves as software companies: as providers of computerised interfaces to other organisations.

 However, it still talks to a bipartite relationship.
 That's not good enough because it misses out the most important people.
 The people who will end up using the software you're building.
+The users.
 Whether they're direct source; by buying your customers' products, or their your customers employees and it's an internal piece of software you're building, they are the source of value for the software you're building.
 I mean, we are not the first people to trip over the lack of the word "user" in the agile manifesto, nor will we be the last, so this seems a small change but it's worth it, for us.

 ![happy people](images/16094729617-thumb.jpg)

 It's not that we _don't_ value collaboration with the customer, and we absolutely, definitely value it over contract negotiation.
 But we _also_ value collaboration with  other folk - specifically, with the people who will use our software.
+Users.

-Our triangle there is between customer - team - user, with those 2 apexes.
+Our triangle here is between customer - team - user, with those 2 apexes.
 We find our best work where we're closest to the middle of that triangle.

-* We value collaborative delivery over contract negotiation.
+### We value collaborative delivery over contract negotiation.

 ## Responding to change over following a plan